- Expedition Ship

 $5,080 to $6,400

 Arrive on San Cristóbal Island, the easternmost of the Galapagos Islands and the first island which Charles Darwin stepped foot on in the Archipelago!
-Visit Playa Ochoa and Kicker Rock.
-There will be fantastic opportunities for snorkeling, walking and hiking.
+Visit Kicker Rock, a spectacular formation that rises 152 meters (500 feet) out of the Pacific.
+Enjoy a refreshing snorkel.
+Later that evening sip cocktails and meet fellow travelers before dinner.

 Explore South Plaza Island, a small island near Santa Cruz.
 Despite being small in size, South Plaza offers a large Opuntia cacti forest and one of the largest sea lion colonies in the Galapagos.
 Enjoy kayaking, snorkeling and exploring by foot at South Plaza and Santa Cruz Island this morning.